mtnsat/zerg/README.md

         - drivertype - Type of the 'driver' Only 'vagrant' is currently supported.
         - providertype - Hypervisor provider. 'virtualbox', 'aws', 'libvirt'
         - provider_options - provider options.
 Array of strings - each one is a vagrantfile string documented at [Vagrant docs], [vagrant-aws docs] and [vagrant-libvirt docs].
     - basebox - Path to the vagrant base box.
 File path or URL
     - private_network - setup a host-only network between host and VM.
 True or false.
 Only valid for 'virtualbox' and 'libvirt' providertype.
     - bridge_description - specifies which host adapter to bridge.
 Should be a full description string of the host NIC, as seen by VirtualBox.
 Only valid for 'virtualbox' and 'libvirt' providertype.
+    - keepalive - if se to tru, VMs will be left running after all tasks are finished. 'zerg halt <task>' to stop.

 Example task
 --------------